software-patterns/workshop/projects/software-quality/0000-introduction.md

 As practical advice, of course, this is simplistic.
 But as a foundation to build on, it is solid.
-The rest of this book will be dedicated to expanding and refining this monosyllabic mantra, *test!*
+The rest of this book will be dedicated to expanding and refining this monosyllabic mantra.

-Here is the first step of that refinement: Test early, and test often.
-Test small units of code.
+Here is the first step of that refinement:

+**Test early, and test often.
+Test small units of code.**

 Both of the examples above were created using test-driven development.
 The experience of working on them